Create Managed Apple IDs in Apple School Manager

 Important: This should be your institution’s registered domain name.
-Don’t use a domain name you created because this can cause all created Managed Apple IDs to fail.
+Do not use a domain name you created, because this can cause all created Managed Apple IDs to fail.

 Be sure you use the same formula for all Managed Apple IDs in your institution.

-Note: Managed Apple IDs can’t contain more than 256 characters.
+Note: Managed Apple IDs cannot contain more than 256 characters.

 Create Managed Apple IDs from existing email addresses

-Managed Apple IDs don’t have to be the same as user email addresses.
-If everybody in your institution has an email address and those addresses have never been used for the Device Enrollment Program, Volume Purchase Program, or personal iTunes or iCloud accounts, then you can choose to create Managed Apple IDs using those email addresses.
+Managed Apple IDs do not have to be different from user email addresses.
+If everybody in your institution has an email address and those addresses have never been used for the Device Enrolment Programme, Volume Purchase Programme or personal iTunes or iCloud accounts, then you can choose to create Managed Apple IDs using those email addresses.

 When you create each account, you assign a role that defines the privileges for that account.
-If you’re importing from your Student Information System (SIS), the individual doing the import automatically assigns roles.
+If you are importing from your Student Information System (SIS), the individual doing the import automatically assigns roles.

-You can define password policies for each account, and it’s easiest to assign them per role.
-Student role accounts can have a simpler four- or six-digit passcode.
+You can define password policies for each account, and it is easiest to assign them per role.
+Student role accounts can have a simpler four or six-digit passcode.
 Instructor, Staff, Manager, and Administrator accounts must have strong passwords consisting of at least eight characters.

 Managed Apple ID password complexity